songah119/Confine_Plus/README.md

 # Syscap
 For runing Syscap, you should copy all needed libraries and binaries into `binaries` folder.
-Be sure that you have installed Angr.
+Plaese be sure that you have installed Angr.

-Then, run it :
+Then, run it (Ex.:`python3 main.py node 2.31 /usr/local/bin/node` ):
  ```
-  python3 main.py containerName glibcVersion
+  python3 main.py containerName glibcVersion PathtoMainProgram
 ```